EXTREMES AND INSTABILITIES

 Mall Galleries

-I have a small painting accepted for this exhibition:
+I have a small painting in this exhibition:

 https://buyart.mallgalleries.org.uk/ri-2026/220-neddo-s-craas-voe-of-dale/